fzyzcjy/flutter_rust_bridge/website/docs/manual/miscellaneous/92-archived/02-tutorial-with-flutter/01-tutorial.md

 This step is optional, since I have generated the source code already (in quickstart).
 Even if you do it, you should not see anything changed.

 As soon as you make any modification to `api.rs`, you need to run codegen again.
-More information about requirements for code generation can be seen in the [Installing dependencies](integrate/deps.md) section.
+More information about requirements for code generation can be seen in the `Installing dependencies` section.

-At this step you may need to [setup dependencies](./integrate/deps.md).
+At this step you may need to `setup dependencies`.

 ## Run app